rust-lang/book/2018-edition/src/ch03-00-common-programming-concepts.md

 ## Identifiers

-We're going to be explaining a bunch of concepts in this book: variables, functions, structs, lots of things.
+We’re going to be explaining a bunch of concepts in this book: variables, functions, structs, lots of things.
 All of these things need names.
-A name in Rust is called an "identifier," and can be made up of any nonempty ASCII string, with some restrictions:
+A name in Rust is called an “identifier,” and can be made up of any nonempty ASCII string, with some restrictions:

 Either: